-Because the cost of your property and the costs associated with buying your property are the principal determinant for the financial performance of your investment you have to ensure you’ve done your calculations, analysis and budgets correctly.
+Because the cost of your property and the costs associated with buying your property are the principal determinants for the financial performance of your investment you have to ensure you’ve done your calculations, analysis and budgets correctly.
 If you’re buying overseas, you need to understand all the associated costs, fees and property taxes as they will differ from those in your home country.

-As an investor you must ensure you don’t pay too much for your property and you account for all the costs you incur.
+As an investor, you must ensure you don’t pay too much for your property, and you account for all the costs you incur.

 Conveyancing fees are relatively low in New Zealand and are typically between $900 – $1,500.